odigos-io/odigos/tests/e2e/workload-lifecycle/README.md

 Adds the initial workloads, instrument the ns and add destination to odigos.
 Verify the expected state for each workload according to it's caracteristics.

-In this step we deploy the following workloads:

 - nodejs-unsupported-version
   - detect the runtime version
   - avoid adding instrumentation device